Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### TXOP (Transmit Opportunity)

-- EDCA introduce this TXOP which is a time period where one device, called TXOP holder has unfettered acccess to the channel for data transmission.
+- EDCA introduce this TXOP which is a time period or window of time where one device, called TXOP holder has unfettered acccess to the channel for data transmission.
+This means, the device wins the contention to the medium for frames transmission.
+- The TxOP can have a multiple frame transmission depending on Access Category (AC)
 - The data frame transmissions within  a TXOP are called a “contention free burst -CFB” During a TXOP, only the data that makes up a CFB and the ACK for that data may access the channel.
 - 802.11e standard defines default TXOP limit value for each AC, but values can be configured on AP.
 - TXOP limit are set in intervals of 32µs (microseconds).